 If you’re a mother, you’re already well aware of the fact that moms are hardwired to worry.
-And with the current state of the world, we’re all on high alert.
-Our kids are now back in school and we wonder—are my kids happy?
+We’re constantly on high alert.
+We’re always wondering—are my kids happy?
 Healthy?
+Safe?
 Are they connecting with friends and having fun?
 And if stressing about the kids isn’t enough, we still have anxiety about work, homework, meals, and everything else in between!

 It’s hard for moms everywhere.
 However, if you catch yourself worrying more than enjoying time with your family, you may be suffering the effects of anxiety.
 Luckily, there are several practical ways you can kick it to the curb this season and embrace the joys of being a mom instead.